aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ```

-Save this template file to the machine you’re working on.
-Then navigate to the CloudFormation console and create a stack using this template.
+Save the template you have updated with content above.
+Next, navigate to the AWS CloudFormation [console](https://console.aws.amazon.com/cloudformation), and choose to create a stack using this template:

 * In the CloudFormation console, choose *Create stack With new resources (standard)*.